IvoNet/docker-web-vnc/README.md

-# ivonet/gui docker base image
+# ivonet/web-vnc docker base image

 A docker **base** image for running X11 desktop (graphical) applications as a website or remote desktop.
+Technology used here is:
+- tigervncserver
+- guacamole-server and client for the web interface
+- openbox for the window management
+- custom (self made) auth and nologin java extensions for guacamole

 # Usage